deeartrama88/angular4DragAndDrop/README.md

 Don't forget to install dependencies 'npm install'

-Login credintials(all users) you can find in users.json file that located at assets folder
+Login credentials(all users) you can find in users.json file that located at assets folder
 for quick start you can use email: testEmail01@gmail.com | password: test123

 ## Code scaffolding